google/xls/docs_src/design_docs/legalize_multiple_channel_ops_per_channel_v2.md

 In all cases, however, we end up with at most one of the operations on each channel active at any given time.

+## Breaking Changes

+For non-DSLX users, or users who overrode DSLX's choices for channel strictness: some proc networks that previously compiled (using non-`proven_mutually_exclusive` channel strictness) may now fail with a "Cycle detected" error.
+This is (generally) due to real issues that were hidden by the previous external-arbiter implementation; the previous version made choices for the FIFO configuration of the channels it introduced to attempt to resolve these issues automatically, at the cost of silently penalizing latency and/or throughput in various scenarios.

+One subset of these issues should be detected by our implementation & converted into a more useful error: if there is a channel from proc A to proc B that has bypass enabled & uses fully unregistered outputs, then having I/O operations in more than one stage of either proc will create a cycle.

+To start with, we should report this to the user, with a suggestion that this can be resolved by breaking any one of the three unregistered paths involved.
+For the future, if we add backedge bounds controllable on a per-state-element or per-next-value basis, we can instead add the scheduling requirement that the token backedge for these channels must be trivial, forcing all operations on these channels into a single stage; however, if this makes scheduling impossible, it may be difficult to present a good error to the user.

+However, not every issue is of this form; there are cases where the use of an external adapter previously hid genuine cycles due to channel settings, and we currently do not have good error reporting for these scenarios.
+(I recommend that this should be improved separately.)